 Kyrgyzstan mountain ranges and passes.
 Kyrgyzstan recreation

-An interesting site for a short side trip might include a visit to the little hamlet of Svetly Mys (Bright Cape), tucked away near the shores of Lake Issyk Kul, just South of the village of Belovodsk, about 50km from Karakol.
+An interesting destination for a short excursion is the small village of Svetly Mys (Bright Cape), which is hidden away in the north-eastern corner of Lake Issyk-Kul, near the village of Belovodsk, about 50 km from Karakol.

-This is reputedly the burial place of the Apostle, Saint Matthew.
-Having been a tax collector, he was called to be a disciple of Jesus.
-According to tradition, he later wrote the Gospel of Saint Matthew for his fellow countrymen in Palestine, though around the time of the persecution of Herod Agrippa in A.D.
-42, he fled to distant lands.
-Of his subsequent life and career we have only inaccurate or legendary information.
-Ancient writers are far from unanimous on his travels, but almost all mention the land of Ethiopia (South of the Caspian Sea, not the one in Africa!); some mention Persia, the kingdom of the Parthians; Macedonia; and Syria.
-There is little information on his death and at least one author maintains that he did not die as a martyr - although others disagree.
-Is it possible that he made it as far into Central Asia as Issyk Kul - and died here?
+Svetly Mys is said to be the burial place of St. Matthew, Jesus’ apostle.
+According to legend, he wrote the Gospel of Matthew for his compatriots in Palestine, and then, around the time of the persecution of Herod Agrippa in 42 AD, fled to distant lands.

+On St. Matthew’s subsequent life and career we have only legends and limited, sometimes contradictory, information.
+Ancient writers are far from unanimous in their descriptions of his travels, but almost all mention the land of Ethiopia (an area located south of the Caspian Sea, not the African country).
+Some also mention Persia, Parthia, Macedonia, and Syria.
+Little is known about Matthew’s death, and at least one author claims he did not die as a martyr.
+Is it possible that he ended up in Central Asia, at Issyk-Kul, and died there?